Nicaragua national baseball team

 The Nicaragua national baseball team (Spanish: Selección de béisbol de Nicaragua) is the national baseball team of Nicaragua.
 It represents Nicaragua in international baseball tournaments.

 Nicaragua has a long history of international baseball, having made its first appearance at the second Baseball World Cup (then called the Amateur World Series) in 1939.
 It hosted the BWC/AWS five times and earned five second-place finishes, the last in 1990.
 It has participated in the Olympic Games twice, in 1984 and 1996.
-Nicaragua qualified for the World Baseball Classic for the first time in 2023.
+Nicaragua qualified for the World Baseball Classic for the first time in 2023, and also appeared at the tournament in 2026.

 In regional competitions, Nicaragua has qualified for the Pan American Games five times, in 1983, 1995, 2007, 2015, and 2019.
 It is a regular competitor at the Central American and Caribbean Games, and has historically dominated the Central American Games.

-Team Nicaragua will compete against Team Israel, Team Dominican Republic, Team Venezuela, and Team Netherlands in the 2026 World Baseball Classic from March 6-11, 2026, at LoanDepot Park in Miami, Florida.